uozuAho/pandemic_ddd/readme.md

 # todo
 - implement all game rules. left:
   - role special abilities
+    - researcher share knowledge:
-    - researcher: give any city card to a player in the same city
+      - give any city card to a player in the same city
+        - happy
+        - throw if not in hand
+        - check other share knowledge tests
+        - legal commands
+        - all commands
+      - other player can take any card on their turn
     - quarantine specialist: prevent cube placement and outbreaks in current city and neighbours
     - scientist: cure with 4 cards
     - contingency planner: